manikantavattem/functional_bugs/README.md

 # Replication Package
-This repository contains all the artifacts (including the dataset and the tool Regdroid) in our study.
+This repository contains all the artifacts (including the dataset and the tool Regdroid) in project.

 ## Directory Structure